1. What to do in guarantee case?

 4. How does the sound of 300B compare to 300B-XLS, or 300B-mesh?

-New is, in all data sheets is a paragraph called "Sound Character of this tube".
+In most data sheets we have now a paragraph called "Sound Character of this tube".
 To compare two tubes, just compare the sections of the corresponding data sheets

 5. Can I use the tubes in horizontal position?